Celebrate Its 50th Anniversary

 Jeff: I'm originally from (South) Philadelphia, PA and lived in South New Jersey before my family moved in 1962 to Santa Barbara, CA and shortly thereafter to Southern California (eventually settling in Downey, CA -- home of the Apollo spacecraft!).

 I guess I was too young to be influenced by my Dad to become a Phillies fan.
 The first baseball game that I attended was between the Cincinnati Reds and Philadelphia Phillies at Connie Mack Stadium on my Birthday (Saturday...
 May 31, 1958).
 The Phillies with Robin Roberts and Richie Ashburn beat the Reds and Joe Nuxhall by the score of 5 to 4.
 I probably could have become a Phillies fan with Johnny Callison and Richie Allen.... but I fell in love with the Los Angeles Dodgers.
-My favorite players were (of course) Sandy Koufax, Don Drysdale, Maury Wills, Willie Davis and Wes Parker.
-And of course, I still love listening to the best baseball announcer ever....
+My favorite players were Sandy Koufax, Don Drysdale, Maury Wills, Willie Davis and Wes Parker.
+And of course, I still loved listening to the BEST baseball announcer ever....
 Vin Scully.
-I used to sneak my transistor radio to school and wire it so the ear cord ran up my windbreaker jacket and sat in the palm of my hand... then I could lean on my hand as if I were paying attention to my class... but in reality, I was listening to the ball game!!
+I used to sneak my transistor radio to school and wire it so the ear cord ran up the arm of my windbreaker jacket (remember windbreakers?)... and the "ear piece" sat in the palm of my hand.
+With my arm/elbow perched on my desk, I could lean on my hand as if I were paying attention to my class... but in reality, I was listening to the ball game!!

 I used to go to as many games as I could at Dodger Stadium.... when I got my drivers license, and didn't have anyone to go with...
 I often would go by myself.
 I used to buy tickets to the first game of every HOME series and go to ALL the games versus the San Francisco (yuk) Giants.

-One time when I was Dodger Stadium... after the game.... a buddy of mine and I were going all around the Stadium and going up and down the different levels.... when we got to the "service elevator".
+One time when I was Dodger Stadium... after the game.... a buddy of mine and I were roaming all around the Stadium and going up and down the different levels.... when we got to the "Service Elevator".
 It stopped at the press box level and Vin Scully and Wes Parker got on.
-I was pretty excited and asked Wes Parker if he could "sign his name for me real fast".
-He took my personal score book (I used to keep score to all the games... even at Home)... he looked at me.... and said "Yes I can... and I can also sign it REAL SLOW".... then he proceeded to sign his name real slow.... talking out each letter of his name.
+WOW....
+I was pretty excited, and asked Wes Parker if he could "sign his name for me real fast".
+He took my personal score book (I used to keep score to all the games... even at Home)... he looked at me,,,, looked at Vin... looked at me again.... and said "Yes I can... and as a matter of fact...
+I can also sign it REAL SLOW"....
+He then proceeded to sign his name REAL SLOW.... talking out each letter of his name.
 Vin Scully was cracking up while this was happening.
-I still have the score book with both Wes Parker's and Vin Scully's autographs.... among my many baseball collectibles and mementos.
+Vin's face turned a shade of Red that almost matched the color of his Hair.....
+As you can see below, I still have the Score Book with both Wes Parker's and Vin Scully's autographs.... among my many baseball collectibles and mementos.

 Wolfman: Now before there was an SOM Baseball, did you ever try any of the other simulated baseball games at the time or was it that Strat-o-matic first?